-Published: 18/11/2021Approximately a quarter of property sales fall through after the offer has been made and before exchange.
+Published: 18/11/2021Approximately a quarter of central London property sales fall through after the offer has been made and before exchange.
 One reason for this is 'gazumping.'

-When your offer is accepted, you think nothing can stand in the way of you moving into your dream home.
+When your offer is accepted, you think nothing can stop you from moving into your dream home.
 You have even envisaged yourself sitting at the kitchen table and placing all your ornaments in your mind's eye.
 Then, at the eleventh hour, you're outbid by a rival buyer, and you've been gazumped!

 As well as the sheer disappointment, gazumping can incur hundreds, sometimes thousands, of pounds in costs as you may increase your offer to try and salvage the deal.
 But if that tactic fails, you stand to lose all the money you've spent on trying to buy the property in the first place.
 Either way, you're out of pocket.